mdbraber/acmeproxy/README.md

 Works with the [httpreq](https://github.com/go-acme/lego/tree/master/providers/dns/httpreq) DNS challenge provider in [lego](https://github.com/go-acme/lego) and with the [acmeproxy](https://github.com/Neilpang/acme.sh/blob/dev/dnsapi/dns_acmeproxy.sh) provider in acme.sh (currently in the dev branch).

-**WARNING**: to use acmeproxy as backend with providers from the `lego` package they need to implement a `CreateRecord`/`RemoveRecord` method that takes an FQDN + acme value as input.
-The discussion if this should be practice is on-going, see [issue 720](https://github.com/go-acme/lego/issues/720).
-As an example take a look at [PR #883](https://github.com/go-acme/lego/pull/883) of how this was implemented for the `transip` provider (don't worry, it's not difficult).

 ## Why?
 Acmeproxy was written to provide a way make it easier and safer to automatically issue per-host [Let's Encrypt](https://letsencrypt.org) SSL certificates inside a larger network with many different hosts.
 Especially when these hosts aren't accessible from the outside, and they need to use the DNS challenges and require DNS API access.